ann-amboka/RFM-Analysis-Using-SQL-and-PowerBI/README.md

 3. Executive Summary

 Q4 2024 closed at $3,810,404, reflecting a 1% year-on-year growth over Q4 2023’s $3,773,289.
-While modest, this uptick is a positive signal — it marks a gradual recovery from a softer 2023 period and confirms that revenue momentum is moving in the right direction heading into 2025.
+While modest, this uptick is a positive signal; it marks a gradual recovery from a softer 2023 and confirms that revenue momentum is heading in the right direction into 2025.
 More broadly, performance across the three years shows steady overall growth, indicating a stable and resilient revenue trajectory rather than volatile swings.
 This consistency suggests the business has maintained underlying demand strength, even as short-term fluctuations occurred within specific quarters.
 Sustaining and accelerating this growth will require continued focus on retaining high-value customer segments and optimizing campaign spend toward the channels and audiences that generate the strongest returns.